-If you didn’t know about Charmaine Bingwa, you are welcome ;).
-Seriously, she’s one to watch out for. this star,
+If you didn’t know about Charmaine Bingwa, now you do.
+You’re welcome ;).
+Seriously, she’s one to watch out for!
+A few of her key achievements:

-- Most recently she starred alongside Monica Bellucci in Nekrotronic that premiered at Toronto International Film Festival.
+- She starred alongside Monica Bellucci in Nekrotronic, which premiered at the Toronto International Film Festival.

 - Charmaine also received the 2018 Equity Atlantic Award by the Australian.